PlaybackDevs/omegafps-game/docs/devlog.md

 # Playback Development Log

+## 4/3/17 Change of Direction (createjump)

+Originally Playback was going to be a medevil slasher.
+Today me and Spectre are annoucing a change of plans.

+It is becoming a open world survival game.
+There will be a singleplayer campign, and a multiplayer open world survival expirence.

+Signing off, -createjump

 ## 3/29/17 Photoshop and Maya 2016 (Spectre)

 Sorry for the long wait time, but we've been working really hard and we simply don't have time